github/gh-actions-importer/docs/jenkins/Git.md

 # Git Builder

-## Designer pipeline
+## Designer Pipeline

-This plugin is not mapped to a GitHub Actions equivalent for a Designer pipeline.
+This plugin is not mapped to a GitHub Actions equivalent for a Designer Pipeline.

-## Jenkinsfile pipeline
+## Jenkinsfile Pipeline

-### Jenkins input
+### Jenkins Input

 ```groovy
 steps {